nathan-contino/nathan-contino.github.io/_posts/2021-05-16-glenwood-springs-to-aspen-bike-tour.markdown

 watching planes take off?
-After a brief break, we hopped on an optional "soft surface" section of the trail to test our mettle on gravel, and while we did see a lot cut small animals, I mostly just missed out on views of the gorge.
+After a brief break, we hopped on an optional "soft surface" section of the trail to test our mettle on gravel, and while we did see a lot of cute small animals, I mostly just missed out on views of the gorge.
 We eventually made our way back to the paved section of trail, which transitioned into non-optional gravel about 100 feet later.
 Luckily there were good